-When you wake up from the anesthetic you will have a drip to give you fluids and may have a catheter in your bladder and provided with adequate pain relief.
+When you wake up from the anesthetic you will have a drip to give you fluids and may have a catheter in your bladder.
 Often the surgeon will place a pack inside the vagina to reduce any bleeding into the tissues.
 Both the pack and the catheter are usually removed within 24-48 hours of the operation.
-You will be required to stay for 1-2 days in the hospital.

 It is normal to get a creamy white discharge for 4-6 weeks after surgery.
 This is due to the presence of stitches in the vagina.
 As the stitches absorb, the discharge will gradually reduce.
-If the discharge has a bad smell, contact your doctor as treatment with antibiotics may be required.
+If the discharge has a bad smell, contact your doctor.

 You may get some blood-stained discharge immediately after surgery or starting about a week after surgery.
 This blood is usually quite thin and old, brownish looking, and is the result of the body breaking down blood trapped under the skin.